 3. Fill your mason jar with water leaving, about an inch from the top so that you can shake it around.

 4. Add a drop of baby oil to the water so that it makes the glitter float around slower compared to just using water.
-(Madison went a little glitter crazy, so I had to end up pouring a little of her glitter out.)
+(Madison went a little glitter wild, so I had to end up pouring a little of her glitter out.)

 5. Attach your cover to the mason jar, shake and let the snow fall around your figurines.